twolfson/if-i-were-to-build-a-startup-web-app/README.md

         - Django with `django-allauth` pre-authentication (valauble due to admin tools, user standard, and authentication)
         - Single page application (SPA) post-authentication (e.g. React)
         - django-allauth should support building SPA around authentication pages as well, but that has way more implementation time
+            - Be careful to still allow tokens to be handle by django-allauth on the server though, otherwise third party scripts will see referrer (security issue)

 [explorations-django-allauth]: docs/explorations.md#2-django-allauth